JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 Parameter value is: Value Overridden in ConfigC
 ```

-You can use `*` wildcards in parameter names to override parameters in multiple preceding configurations at once.
-For example, the "ConfigC" in the following sample has the `reverse.dep.ParametersTest_ChainConfig*.MyParam` parameter, which overrides `MyParam` in both "ConfigA" and "ConfigB".
+You can use `*` wildcards in parameter names to the same parameters in multiple preceding configurations.
+For example, the "ConfigC" in the following sample has the `reverse.dep.ChainConfig*.MyParam` parameter, which overrides `MyParam` in both "ConfigA" and "ConfigB".

 ```Kotlin
 object ChainConfigA : BuildType({